Sebobo/Shel.Neos.Logs/README.md

 This package was built to help in situations where one has to quickly investigate something, e.g. to understand an error the client had with their site.

+## Features

+* Backend module
+  * View all logfiles in the `Data/Logs` directory
+    * Filter log lines by their level
+    * Download logfiles
+  * View all exception files in the `Data/Logs/Exceptions` directory
+    * Shows shortened excerpt for each exception
+    * Groups exceptions by their code or message to reduce clutter
+    * Download exception files
+    * Search for exceptions by code or their message
+    * Mark recent exceptions
+* CLI
+  * List all exceptions as table
+  * Show details of an exception

 ## Installation

 Run this in your site package: